Our Customer Services Policy is part of our identity and our “Professional Client Care Letter” provides clear details of our terms and conditions.

 Fees and our Customer Services Policy

-The Professional Engagement Letter includes all our terms and conditions and outlines a clear fee structure.
+The Professional Client Care Letter includes all our terms and conditions and outlines a clear fee structure.
 We offer either a “Fixed Fee” or “Hourly Fees”, depending on the terms agreed, in accordance with our Customer Services Policy.
 Please note that, if applicable, we bill for VAT, disbursements, and other costs separately.

 Please read the Bar Standards Board page to understand how barristers charge for their services.